 This is one of Poe’s most popular poems.

 It follows the death of a beautiful woman, a theme that comes up throughout Poe’s works, and is intimately connected to his life.
-The speaker is haunted by her life and death.
+Life and death haunt the speaker of this poem.
 He thinks that he is somewhat to blame because their love was so strong.

-He eventually comes to the conclusion, through beautiful rhyming lines, that the angels were jealous and took her from him.
+He eventually concludes, through beautiful rhyming lines, that the angels were jealous and took her from him.
 Scholars consider this piece a memorial to Poe’s young wife (and cousin), Virginia Clemm.

 When this piece was written, it went without a title.
-But, scholars have been able to determine that it is likely connected to the death of Poe’s foster mother, Frances.
+But, scholars have been able to determine that there is a likely connection to the death of Poe’s foster mother, Frances.
 The title came about when it was first published and was chosen due to the overwhelming feelings of isolation that permeate the text.
 It has gained popularity due to its relatability.

 The speaker looks back on his childhood and sees it for what it really was.
 The loneliness comes back to him, thus forming another poem with a dark and depressing tone.